Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Introduction

-\begin{itemize} \item To comprehensively simulate real-world scenarios, we construct a new AI-generated videos detection dataset with scene diversity and domain variety, Chameleon. \item We explore the performance of different detection methods and and backtracking methods in Chameleon, evaluating and understanding their capabilities and limitations. \item This work bridges the gap between AI-generated dataset construction and real-world forensic needs, offering a valuable benchmark to counteract the evolving threats of AI-generated videos. \end{itemize}
+\begin{itemize} \item We construct Chameleon, a new AGVD benchmark featuring videos generated by commercial closed-source models, presenting more realistic and challenging samples for detection research. \item We explore the performance of different detection methods and backtracking backbone in Chameleon, evaluating and understanding their capabilities and limitations. \item This work bridges the gap between AGVD benchmark construction and real-world forensic needs, establishing new challenges to combat evolving AI-generated video threats. \end{itemize}